 Build & Size

-• Weight range of males range between 65-90 lbs
+- Weight range of males is between 65-90 lbs

-• Weight range of females range between 50-75 lbs
+- Weight range of females is between 50-75 lbs

-• Height range is similar between male and female, about 22-26 inches
+- Height range is similar between males and females, about 22-26 inches

-The Black German Shepherd is solid in color, spouting either a medium or long coat.
-There are variants of the black color found on Shepherds which include black with tan, cream, silver, red, sable and spotted.
+The Black German Shepherd is solid black in color, spouting either a medium or long coat.
+There are variants of the black color found on Shepherds, which include black with tan, cream, silver, red, sable, and spotted.

-These colors are found as a solid color (the rarest), single-color coats, or a bi-colored or parti-colored coat which is mostly solid with marking of another color.
+These colors are found as solid colors (the rarest), single-color coats, or bi-colored or particolored coat which is mostly solid with marking of another color.
 Other colors include gray, liver, light blue, and panda.

 Other Unique Shepherd Colors

-Although rare, pure white, solid blue, fawn color, pure red and spotted black and white are also found.
-However, neither of these colors are accepted when it comes to competitions as these colors will only be found due to severe genetic mutations, or they simply don’t match the breed standards for the show.
-A breeds color doesn’t necessarily come with health issues, and neither of these do.
+Although rare, pure white, solid blue, fawn color, pure red, and spotted black and white are also found.
+However, neither of these colors are accepted when it comes to competitions as these colors will only be found due to severe genetic mutations or they simply don’t match the breed standards for the show.
+A breed’s color doesn’t necessarily come with health issues, and neither of these does.

 To know if your German Shepherd is genuinely black, you need to make sure there are no patches or stripes of another color.
 Black Shepherds have unique features that are associated with the color, including a straighter back.
 You’ll notice that the average German Shepherd has a slanted back with short legs.

-They will need to warm up to strangers, however, if you smell like someone in the house that they’ve warmed up to they’ll be kind to your immediately.
+They will need to warm up to strangers; however, if you smell like someone in the house that they’ve warmed up to they’ll be kind to you immediately.
 Once you’re their friend, you’re their friend forever.
-Being family orientated comes with its downside, as it means they don’t like being left alone for long periods and can feel anxious or stressed.
+Being family-orientated comes with its downside, as it means they don’t like being left alone for long periods and can feel anxious or stressed.
 This could cause them to destroy your house or bark loudly if not trained well.

-Although not suited for first-time owners (they’re too smart for they’re own good), black Shepherds can be the perfect family dog if appropriately socialized.
-Keep in mind that some Shepherd mixes might be a little more well suited for first time dog owners.
+Although not suited for first-time owners (they’re too smart for their own good), black Shepherds can be the perfect family dog if appropriately socialized.
+Keep in mind that some Shepherd mixes might be a little more well-suited for first-time dog owners.

 Shepherds need to meet children at a young age to understand that they can be irritating at times.
 Tackle bad behavior straight away, or it will continue.
-When it comes to training on a leash, use a harness early if you plan to harness train your pup.
-Natural instaincts for many dogs is to pull, so you’ll want to stop that behavior early on.
+When it comes to training on a leash, use a harness early if you plan to harness-train your pup.
+The natural instinct for many dogs is to pull, so you’ll want to stop that behavior early on.
 The same thing applies to crate training – make sure you have the right crate for your German shepherd before you start.

 You’ll want to take your Black Shepherd out often.
 They are highly active dogs and require up to 60 minutes of exercise per day.
 They are happy to hike mountains, swim, or play ball in the yard with you.
 Try out multiple different things with them, as it will prevent them from getting bored.

 The bigger the dog, the more they’ll eat.
 Typically, owners will feed their Shepherd puppy 4 meals a day.
-Bigger dogs are predisposed to bloat, so it’s essential to slowly feed them as they grow up, or this bloat could become fatal.
-As the black variant tend to be bigger than their regular counterparts, they will grow faster and require more food than average.
+Bigger dogs are predisposed to bloat, so it’s essential to feed them slowly as they grow bigger.
+Bloat could become fatal.
+As the black variant tends to be bigger than their regular counterparts, they will grow faster and require more food than average.
 Fully mature dogs usually need 1.19 grams of protein per pound of body weight and 0.59 grams of fat per pound of body weight.

 These are just guidelines.
 Pay attention to your dogs’ individual needs.

-• Bloat or Gastric Diatation-Volvulus – When gas builds up in the stomach from overeating food too fast
+Bloat or Gastric Dilatation-Volvulus – When gas builds up in the stomach from overeating

 The above are the most common, but Shepherds can also develop cataracts, degenerative disc disease, panosteitis, allergies, pancreatitis, thyroid issues, and cancer.
 A lot of these issues can be bred out of your Shepherd puppy, so make sure to ask for the parents’ information before adopting if possible.
 Keep in mind that the vast majority of these issues happen when they’re older.